Breast Augmentation Revision

 Breast augmentation revision is corrective surgery for women who have had complications with implants or desire a better outcome.

-- Where a change in breast implant is desired
+A change in breast implant is desired

-- Larger or smaller size
+- Patients may desire a larger or smaller size

 - Plane change

 - Poor shape

 - A removal of breast implants is required

 - Adjustment of breast implants placed via cosmetic tourism markets (Thailand)

 Complications with breast implants